publiclab/infragram/README.md

 ### Export to PublicLab.org

 The image is encoded as a data-url and a new tab is opened with the Public Lab Editor at https://publiclab.org/post, with the image "sent" to become the  main image.
-This is convoluted but easier than sending the image separately; see the [code for this here](https://github.com/publiclab/infragram/blob/34d330001e3869da9caf34cb79d6dc7650c1db83/index.html#L235-L248)
+This is convoluted but easier than sending the image separately; see the [code for this here](https://github.com/publiclab/infragram/blob/34d330001e3869da9caf34cb79d6dc7650c1db83/index.html#L235-L248).
+Images then appear with the tag `infragram-upload` on this page: https://publiclab.org/tag/infragram-upload

 ### Export to Image Sequencer

 Similarly, we can "send" the image to https://sequencer.publiclab.org, as a data-url although it may fail for very large images since we must [send it in a GET request](https://github.com/publiclab/infragram/blob/34d330001e3869da9caf34cb79d6dc7650c1db83/index.html#L250-L254).
 It is then ru through a similar (but not identical, unfortunately) set of steps of conversion and colorizing, in the step-by-step interface of Image Sequencer, for fine-tuning.
+Learn more about this technique here: https://publiclab.org/notes/warren/08-02-2018/use-image-sequencer-for-ndvi-plant-analysis-with-a-modified-mini-sport-camera

 ## Interface